 After a relaxing afternoon on the beach it was time for the first race of the weekend- the 1 mile fun run.
 We headed to the start which was a busy and slightly chaotic array of music, dancing and runners.
 The atmosphere was incredible and there was a real party spirit, with lots of people also in fancy dress.
 The children and youth waves went first and the sheer volume of waves delayed the adults setting off.
 This definitely wasn’t a case of turn up, run and go home- this is an evening running party to kick start the marathon weekend.
 Our race started around 8pm, the sun was long gone but the heat of the day lingered- it was going to be a sweaty one!

-The race was divided into separate women’s and men’s races then a mixed fun run.
+The race was divided into separate women’s and men’s races then a mixed fun run (next time I’m bring fancy dress! there were some epic costumes).
 We set off in the women’s wave as I was keen to get a speedy mile in.
 The route was a flat out and back towards Bridgetown along a closed road.
 The course was a tad dark in places and could benefit from some additional lighting (or just run with a head torch if running in twilight really bothers you), there was a water station just before the turn around point and plenty of support from spectators.
 Heading to the finish was like heading back to the party and crossing the line we were greeted with high fives and medals.
 Considering I’d done less than 8 minutes of running I was dripping in sweat.
 We headed back to the hotel, showered and changed then dashed back out to Oistins fish fry which is THE place to be in Barbados in a Friday night.
 I was starving and very glad of the big portions!

 Saturday- Day 3